 Are you a scone lover?
 Or have you only had overly dry, crumbly scones, perhaps redeemed only by the amount of icing on top?
 Not that I have anything against icing…but it should go on a really GOOD scone, right?
 This scone has no icing, but a sprinkle of sugar over the top gives it a nice sheen and a bit of sweetness.

-Oven baked eggs turn out so light, fluffy and gorgeous they’re my go to method when ever I have a crowd.
+Oven Baked Eggs Hotel Eggs turn out so light, fluffy and gorgeous they’re my go-to method whenever I have a crowd.
 Super easy to make, they’re far easier than standing at the stove and, frankly, turn out better.
 Every time.
-If you’re serving a big breakfast or brunch, baking your eggs also frees up your stove-top for other sides, hash browns, sausages, sauces, etc, maybe pancakes? 🙂

 A perfect dessert for a special occasion (like Valentine’s day or a dinner party) you’ll look like a genius when you make Chocolate Pots de Crème, even if you don’t have a clue about baking.
 These rich, little pudding like concoctions are silky, smooth and supremely delicious.